TrailsofGold/whitepaper/docs/game_concept/treasures.md

 Each treasure has an expiration delay.

-An expired treasure cannot be found and disappears from the user's map.
+An expired treasure cannot be found and disappears from the player's map.

 In VS mode a treasure has always a one day expiration delay.